schul787/FLS2-flg22_perception/README.md

 # Predicting FLS2-flg22 Binding Behavior
 This repository contains scripts and workflows used to predict the binding bahevior of a given flg22 sequence to a given FLS2 sequence.
-AlphaFold3 (AF3) is used to predict the FLS2-flg22-BAK1 complex, and the AF3 scoring metrics (ipTM, PAE, etc.) are used to train simple machine learning models.
+AlphaFold3 (AF3) was used to predict the FLS2-flg22-BAK1 complex for each set of sequences, and the AF3 scoring metrics (ipTM, PAE, etc.) were used to train simple machine learning models.

 This work was completed as part of a course project, and the aim of this repo is to provide the necessary information to recreate our work on MSU's HPCC.